 Essaouira is a serene coastal city with a distinctly European vibe.
 Once under French protectorate, which led to a fusion of cultures and architectural styles, it saw hippies, musicians, and travelers of the 1960’s moving into the city.
 As a result, it became accustomed to foreigners, and is now a destination city for travelers wanting to spend some time wandering around the beautiful medina.

 Essaouira boasts pretty, sandy beaches, but the strong winds make sunbathing out of the question.
 Water-sports fans know the benefit of the wind, however, and meet up on Essaouira’s beaches in the summer months to practice their windsurfing skills.
-The harbor and old city walls add a depth to the city’s history and, with its small lanes and interesting streets, make for the perfect place to get lost and discover new and interesting secrets hidden among the walls.
+The harbor and old city walls add a depth to the city’s history and, with its small lanes and ancient streets, make for the perfect place to get lost and discover new and interesting secrets hidden among the walls.

 5. Rabat Where to Stay